mendix/docs/content/en/docs/appstore/modules/scim.md

 * **IdP attribute** (Claim) cannot be of type enum, autonumber, or an association.
 * Use Custom Logic in **User Provisioning** (Optional) – In **Custom UserProvisioning**, select a microflow you want to run for [Custom User Provisioning Using a Microflow](#cusom_userprovisioning_microflow).

 The custm microflow name must begin with the string `CustomUserProvisioning`.
-If you have added a new microflow, you need to refresh the module containing your microflow as described in [Mx Model Reflection](https://docs.mendix.com/appstore/modules/model-reflection/).
+If you have added a new microflow, you need to refresh the module containing your microflow as described in [Mx Model Reflection](/appstore/modules/model-reflection/).

-{{< figure src="/attachments/appstore/modules/SCIM/user provisioning.png" "max-width=80%" class="image-border" >}}
+{{< figure src="/attachments/appstore/modules/scim/user_provisioning.png" class="no-border" >}}

 This selection can be blank if you do not want to add custom logic.
 Save this configuration.
 Double click on **Alias** name and you will be able to copy the generated **API Key**.